datalad/datalad-blog/content/posts/forgejo-runner-podman-deployment/index.md

 {{< figure
     src="gettoken.webp"
-    caption="How to find the runner registration token in the site adminstration interface." alt="Screen shows a sidebar on the left, with an 'Actions' menu item (marked with a '1'), a submenu item 'Runners' (marked with '2'), and a button 'Create new runner' on the top-right of the image (marked with a '3')."
+    caption="How to find the runner registration token in the site administration interface." alt="Screen shows a sidebar on the left, with an 'Actions' menu item (marked with a '1'), a submenu item 'Runners' (marked with '2'), and a button 'Create new runner' on the top-right of the image (marked with a '3')."
     >}}